WallarooLabs/wally/book/getting-started/run-a-wallaroo-application.md

 ### Sending Data with Giles Sender

-We will be sending in 25,000,000 messages using the data file generated above.
+We will be sending in 25,000,000 messages using a pre-generated data file.
 The data file will be repeatedly sent via Giles Sender until we reach 25,000,000 messages.

 You will now be able to start the `sender` with the following command: